Laurus nobilis: Greece

 In Greek, the plant is called δάφνη dáphnē, after the mythic mountain nymph of the same name.
 In the myth of Apollo and Daphne, the god Apollo fell in love with Daphne, a priestess of Gaia (Mother Earth), and when he tried to seduce her she pleaded for help to Gaia, who transported her to Crete.
 In Daphne's place Gaia left a laurel tree, from which Apollo fashioned wreaths to console himself.

 Other versions of the myth, including that of the Roman poet Ovid, state that Daphne was transformed directly into a laurel tree.

 Bay laurel was used to fashion the laurel wreath of ancient Greece, a symbol of highest status.
 A wreath of bay laurels was given as the prize at the Pythian Games because the games were in honor of Apollo, and the laurel was one of his symbols.
 According to the poet Lucian, the priestess of Apollo known as the Pythia reputedly chewed laurel leaves from a sacred tree growing inside the temple to induce the enthusiasmos (trance) from which she uttered the oracular prophecies for which she was famous.
 Some accounts starting in the fourth century BC describe her as shaking a laurel branch while delivering her prophecies.
 Those who received promising omens from the Pythia were crowned with laurel wreaths as a symbol of Apollo's favor.

+In ancient Greece, bay laurel was also associated with purification.
+Laurel branches and leaves were used in cleansing rituals, particularly in connection with sacred spaces and the cult of Apollo.
+At Delphi, laurel was burned as part of ritual practices, while its use also extended to the purification of homes.
+These practices contributed to the plant's longstanding association with spiritual cleansing and protection.